mbarron62/Fixes-from-the-Fallout-76-Fallout/README.md

 This issue appeared to be plaguing many users in the first hours of launch.
 As you try to log in, you will see a "Found World" notification and then you will be promptly "Disconnected From Server".
 The solution seems to have been to keep trying until you get in.
 However, this issue has been resolved on Bethesda's end for the most part.

-What type of box testing is this - Black Box Testing                                              White Box Testing
+What type of box testing is this - Black Box Testing

-What type of testing should have be used to identify this bug
+What type of testing should have be used to identify this bug - Negative Testing - Negative Testing Validates an application/software/web site to validate error conditions

 List the steps you would use to identify and test this particular bug